 The privacy issue that Decentraleyes wants to fix is all about the referrer header.
 Like the issue I discussed last week, the HTTP referrer header can leak information about what websites you visit.
 A content distribution network receives requests from your web browser every time you visit any page that loads anything from them.

-The most popular CDN providers thus receives a lot of signals about what webpages interest a user, even though the CDN supposedly only provides hosting services.
+The most popular CDN providers thus receives a lot of signals about which webpages interest a user, even though the CDN is supposedly only providing hosting services.